The Rockefeller Foundation is seeking an experienced Director, Communications, to join the Communications, Policy & Advocacy team.

-The Director, Communications, is a senior member of the Communications and Program Influence team and the broader Global Policy & Advocacy team.
+The Director, Communications, is a senior member of the Communications and Program Influence team and the broader Communications, Policy & Advocacy team.
 The Director will serve as a core partner across the organization – in leading the overall communications strategy and execution for the Foundation’s key goals and initiatives, managing U.S. and global media relations for the institution and the Foundation President.
 This position will report to the Managing Director, Communications and Program Influence.

 Location: New York, NY